-Wacom Ink SDK for devices allows you to integrate Wacom and third-party inking devices into your applications.
-The Common Device Library (CDL) SDK currently supports:
+This licensed version of the SDK allows you to integrate Wacom “paper” devices and Android/iOS pen-enabled inking devices into your applications.
+Specifically, this SDK supports:

 - Wacom Smartpads (Folio, Slate)

-- Intuos Pro Paper Edition
+- The “paper” feature of Intuos Pro Paper Edition

 - Apple pencil on iPad Pro.